 rings are worn on the left hand.

-When the Victorian era came to be, the industrial revolution made manufacturing jewelry much
+When the Victorian era came to be, the industrial revolution made manufacturing jewellery much

 cheaper, and faster.
-This made jewelry more available to everyone, regardless of status or money.
+This made jewellery more available to everyone, regardless of status or money.

-Unique hand crafted jewelry began to decline due to the cost and time it took to create, although it did
+Unique handcrafted jewellery began to decline due to the cost and time it took to create, although it did

 not completely disappear.
 It has become both a status symbol and a hobby in the modern world.
 To

-some hand crafted jewelry is preferred.
+some handcrafted jewellery is preferred.
 This is due to its uniqueness.
-Modern day trends include unique
+Modern-day trends include unique

 necklaces, bracelets, rings, and earrings.
 The stringing of both genuine and artificial stones is popular, as